MiltonGreat/Drug-Name-Detection/README.md

 ### Overview

-This repository focuses on developing and evaluating Optical Character Recognition (OCR) pipelines for extracting drug names from images.
-The project leverages state-of-the-art OCR tools such as Tesseract and PaddleOCR (CRNN) to handle structured and unstructured text data effectively.
-Additionally, advanced preprocessing techniques and evaluation metrics are employed to improve performance.
+A Python-based Optical Character Recognition (OCR) system specifically designed for extracting drug names from images.
+This project combines traditional OCR techniques with YOLO-based text detection and includes preprocessing steps optimized for pharmaceutical packaging.
 Drug name detection from images is critical for applications in healthcare, pharmacy management, and supply chain monitoring.
-This project aims to:

-- Extract drug names using OCR models.
-- Improve the detection performance through preprocessing.
-- Evaluate results using metrics like Fuzzy Similarity, Character Accuracy, and Word Error Rate (WER).

 ### Datast